Save the Delta Queen

 I am looking for information on the St. John Steamboat......I would appreciate any information.

 On Sep 23, 2007, at 10:36 PM, Dave West wrote:

 Looking for information on Steamer Captain Christopher Mills.
 He captained a steamer ship service from San Francisco to Marysville from 1856 through 1861.
 His base city in 1856 was Marysville.
 1860 Census found him and his family living in San Francisco, in the 10th district.
 I link to some of your sites, but there is not much information on the Sacramento River Steamers.
 Thanks for any future help.
 Dave West email

 Try Dave Dawley's site.
-I could not find anything in the Way Directory: RiverboatDaves.com.
+I could not find anything in the Way Directory: RiverboatDaves.com [site is now offline].
 I also posted your email so people from the steamboat community can respond.
 You can find more resources on the research page at this site click here.

 I have just purchased the Captain Johnson Home above the bluffs of the Mississippi River, Louisiana, MO.
 I am looking for information on James Johnson, Co-Owner of the Ohio Packet Steamboat Company.